Skrimbo-Jones/PicZip/README.md

 1. Place the PicZip-main folder on your C: as the program relies on folder structure to work.

-2. Place a picture into the PicZip folder and rename it to "Picture".
+2. Place a picture into the PicZip-main folder and rename it to "Picture".

 3. Choose a file to place inside the picture.
 Compress this file into a .zip file named "x".